tomatolog/manticore/doc/sphinx.rst

-SHOW VARIABLESstatement was added in version 2.0.1-beta to improve compatibility with 3rd party MySQL connectors and frameworks that automatically execute this statement.
+**SHOW VARIABLES** statement was added in version 2.0.1-beta to improve compatibility with 3rd party MySQL connectors and frameworks that automatically execute this statement.
 The WHERE option was added in version 2.1.1-beta.